 Health Care Benefits Eligibility

-If you’re a U.S. Veteran, you may qualify for VA health care benefits.
-Find out if you can get VA health care benefits.
+If you served in the active military, naval, or air service and separated under conditions other than dishonorable, you may qualify for VA health care benefits.
+Find out if you can get VA health care.

 - You receive financial compensation (payments) from VA for a service-connected disability